Round Hill/East Mountain Loop

 From the east end of the Bear Mountain Bridge, proceed north on N.Y.
 Route 9D for 8.0 miles to Peekskill Road at the southern end of Cold Spring (just beyond the Boscobel Restoration).
 Turn right and follow Peekskill Road for 0.5 mile to its terminus at a junction with N.Y.
 Route 301, then turn right and follow Route 301 for 2.0 miles to its intersection with U.S. Route 9.
 Turn left onto Route 9 and proceed north for 0.2 mile, then turn right onto a paved road at a brown sign for the "Hubbard Lodge."
 Bear left at the fork, continue past a house on the left, and park along the right side of the road.

 Walk back along the paved road to a junction with a grassy road on the left.
 Turn left on the grassy road and, almost immediately, you’ll reach a gate.
 A triple-white blaze on the gate marks the start of the white-blazed School Mountain Road, and a triple-blue blaze marks the start of the blue-blazed Fahnestock Trail.
-Continue ahead on the road, which soon crosses two streams on steel-plate bridges.
+Continue ahead on the road, which soon crosses two streams -- the first, on a wooden bridge, and the second, on a steel-plate bridge.

 In about half a mile, you’ll notice two stone pillars on the left.
 The road formerly crossed the stream here on a steel-plate bridge, but the bridge was washed out by Hurricane Irene in August 2011.
 Turn right, descend stone steps, and cross the stream on two steel I-beams.